brycelelbach/cpp17_features/cpp17_features/42_boolean_logic_metafunctions.md

 </div>

 NOTES:
-We could write a simpler implementation using fold expressions.
+We could write a simple implementation using fold expressions.

 However, this approach will instantiate T::value for every element of the pack (e.g.  no short circuiting).

 ---